-We have 7 topics that you could submit to.
-You will be asked to choose which topic you are submitting your abstract to during the abstract submission process.
+We have seven topics that you could submit to.
+You will be asked to choose which topic you are submitting your abstract to during the submission process.
 Please make sure that your abstract matches the topic you are submitting to.

-Check the list of topics that you can submit to here.
+A list of topics can be found here.

 What does a poster board look like?